 Alternatively you can also contact us here should you require more support getting started on your volunteering journey.

-Hourglass Scotland requires Volunteers
+Hourglass Scotland Volunteers

 Hourglass Scotland is part of the well-established UK-wide charity, Hourglass (formerly Action on Elder Abuse), the only UK-wide charity dedicated to calling time on the harm, abuse and exploitation of older people.
 They are dedicated to promoting safer ageing and a fairer society for all older people.

-They are currently setting up an exciting new Community Hub, to provide comprehensive advice and support around the abuse of older people and safer ageing.
+They are setting up an exciting new Community Hub, to provide comprehensive advice and support around the abuse of older people and safer ageing.
 The Hub will be available to older people, their loved ones, and anyone else concerned about an older person; providing immediate advice and support, as well as services to proactively help keep older people safe from harm, abuse and exploitation.
-Hourglass Scotland are now recruiting a team of volunteers to help them deliver frontline support to older people and others.
+They are now recruiting a team of volunteers to help them deliver frontline support to older people and others.

 - Hosting or assisting with coffee mornings or social events